 Information & resources on coronavirus

-Here in Congress, we have been working very hard to address the outbreak of COVID-19, or the disease caused by the novel coronavirus.
+Here in Congress, we have been working very hard to address COVID-19.
 In the face of this crisis, our responsibilities range from providing supplies to a strained health care system to enhancing programs for struggling workers to reversing an economic downturn.
-With many Americans practicing social distancing - and rightfully so - the economy is facing an unprecedented challenge as a result of this public health crisis.
+With many Americans practicing social distancing – and rightfully so – the economy is facing an unprecedented challenge as a result of this public health crisis.
 I am working tirelessly to provide much-needed support to those most impacted by this pandemic.

-As of today, we have passed three major pieces of legislation to help address this outbreak.
-With funding totaling over $2 trillion to support families, workers, and businesses feeling the economic toll, first responders and public health experts working on the front lines, and scientists racing to find vaccines and treatment options, we have made great strides to overcome the COVID-19 pandemic, but our work is not finished.
+As of March 2021, we have passed six major pieces of legislation to help address this outbreak.
+With funding totaling nearly $6 trillion to support families, workers, and businesses feeling the economic toll, first responders and public health experts working on the front lines, and delivery of a vaccine, we have made great strides to overcome the COVID-19 pandemic, but our work is not finished.
 Please read about our progress below and stay tuned to this page for more legislative updates!